sagemathinc/cocalc-compute/README.md

 **Why?** A million people have been asking me for this forever.
 I finally figured out how to do it!

+**LIMITATIONS:**
-**LIMITATIONS:** CoCalc-Compute only support [cocalc-docker](https://github.com/sagemathinc/cocalc-docker) servers right now.
+ - CoCalc-Compute only support [cocalc-docker](https://github.com/sagemathinc/cocalc-docker) servers right now.
 You can't use this with https://cocalc.com.
 Why?
 Because the ssh gateway there is tricky to deal with and other issues...
 Nothing impossible and coming soon if there is interest.
+ - This is awkward-to-use **alpha** quality software, that will likely only be made more robust and easy to use, if significantly many people express interest.

 ## Quickstart